yaserfaraj/yaserfaraj.github.io/_posts/2018-01-01-Nineveh VM.md

 navigation: True
 ---
 <br>
+Happy new Year everybody!
+With beginning of this year, I would like to make my vulnerable machine `Nineveh` available for everybody to try it on your own lab!
+This machine was a part of `Hackthebox` platform.

 # Nineveh Virtual Machine is publically available!

 Happy new Year everybody!
 With beginning of this year, I would like to make my vulnerable machine `Nineveh` available for everybody to try it on your own lab!
 This machine was a part of `Hackthebox` platform.